JoreKut/pdf_editor/README.md

 ```
 This method perform a similar task.
 But there is only one cell to input.

+These are the two main methods on which the entire program is based.

 ---

-#### These are the two main methods on which the entire program is based.
+## Manual
+> All you need to use is run `back/server.py` and next fill in `front/index.html`
+> in your browser